 As I am often asked, here are my Credentials...

-I bring past learnings in psychology, human behaviour, high performance, acceptance commitment therapy, Inner child work… into my work and combine them with knowledge I gathered from all my trainings and qualifications, including Certified Strategic Intervention Coach and trained in Activation™ Method, Energy Coach, Doctor of Philosophy PhD (Internal Medicine), Bachelor in Biomedical Science, Honours (Pharmacology), Associate Degree In Medical Laboratory Science, Diploma in Pre-school and Kindergarten teaching (ABA therapist for children with autism) and wisdom from Spiritual Teachers and Mentors.
+I bring past learnings in psychology, human behaviour, high performance, acceptance commitment therapy, Inner child work… into my work and combine them with knowledge I gathered from all my trainings and qualifications, including Certified Strategic Intervention Coach and trained in Activation™ Method, Energy Coach, Doctor of Philosophy PhD (Internal Medicine), Bachelor in Biomedical Science, Honours (Pharmacology), Associate Degree In Medical Laboratory Science, Diploma in Pre-school and Kindergarten teaching (specialised in autism and ADHD) and wisdom from Spiritual Teachers and Mentors.

 I presented research finding at big medical conferences, published a number of peer-reviewed research papers in medical journals, some that even had impact on Australian Government Policy making level (reference list is at end of page).